drskennedy/cass_kg_rag/README.md

-# Knowledge Graph with Cassandra Vectorstore in a RAG using LlamaIndex and Mistral 7B for Local Documents
+# Knowledge Graph with Cassandra Vectorstore in a RAG Setup using LlamaIndex and Mistral 7B for Local Documents

 **Step-by-step guide on Medium**: [Evaluating the Impact of Knowledge Graph in RAG Powered By Cassandra Database](https://medium.com/@heelara/evaluating-the-impact-of-knowledge-graph-in-rag-powered-by-cassandra-database-5f7442b4b355)
 ___
 ## Context
 Retrieval-Augmented Generation (RAG) is a popular technique used to improve the text generation capability of an LLM by keeping it fact driven, but LLM hallucinations continue to be a challenge.
 Knowledge Graphs of your documents seem to a promising way forth here.
-In this project, we will develop a RAG application using LlamaIndex pipeline to use vector search powered by Apache Cassandra database along with an auto-generated knowledge graph using `KnowledgeGraphIndex` to serve as context for a locally hosted Mistral 7B LLM using llama-cpp-python.
+In this project, we will develop a RAG application using `LlamaIndex` pipeline to use vector search powered by Apache Cassandra NoSql database along with an auto-generated knowledge graph using `KnowledgeGraphIndex` to serve as context for a locally hosted Mistral 7B LLM using `llama-cpp-python`.
 <br><br>
 ![System Design](/assets/architecture.png)
 ___